Expanding Global Customer Communication to Meet Customer Preferences

 Die Mobiliar saw documents serving different insurance use cases as an opportunity for the company to communicate and build strong relationships with its customers in different languages and countries, especially across Europe.

-With annual business user correspondence volumes exceeding 6.3 million envelopes, Die Mobiliar recognized the importance of an effective system capable of producing and delivering huge amounts of high-quality, multichannel customer communications in a short time.
+With monthly business user correspondence volumes at 70,000 letters, Die Mobiliar recognized the importance of an effective system capable of producing and delivering huge amounts of high-quality, multichannel customer communications in a short time.

 The existing system based on Microsoft Word could fulfill only part of the wide range of needs at Die Mobiliar.
 Document administrators were struggling to effectively maintain hundreds of templates in multiple language variants across the distributed system used by more than 4,000 insurance clerks.
 Creating thousands of documents from local document templates during their daily work had resulted in uncontrollable growth of template versions and deviations from the corporate style.